 Enterprises are increasingly moving critical business applications to the cloud.
 Many organizations now take a cloud-first strategy for all applications, while others selectively move to the cloud.
-Gartner predicts 90% of organizations will have a hybrid IT environment by 2020.
-And currently, it’s common for companies to have hundreds of SaaS applications.
+It’s common for companies to have hundreds of SaaS applications.

 However, the inevitable move to the cloud comes with risk.
 Because cloud applications are often easy to obtain, almost anyone can buy or download software.
 This practice can cause issues with shadow IT, where employees are procuring applications without IT oversight or approval.